Asthma

 • Cough

-• Patients may feel attacks throughout the day and may be mildly severe.
+• Patients may feel attacks throughout the day and they may be mild.

-Symptoms of seasonal asthma may vary from patient to patient.
-The most common symptoms of seasonal asthma are as follows:
+Symptoms of seasonal asthma can vary from patient to patient.
+The most common symptoms of seasonal asthma include:

 • Wheezing